hunnel/openVINO_install_guide_linux_without_FPGA/readme.md

 	./install_GUI.sh

-<li> The Prerequisites screen tells you if you are missing any required or recommended components, and the effect the missing component has on installing or using the product.</li>
+<li> The Prerequisites screen tells you if you are missing any required or recommended components, and the effect the missing component has on installing or using the toolkit.</li>

 <li> Click Next to begin the installation, or make final changes to your component selections and choose your installation directory.</li>

 <li> The Installation summary screen shows you the options that will be installed if you make no changes.</li>

-<li> Choose Install if you are ready to start the installation, or if you want to change the selected components and/or specify the installation directory, choose Customize.
-To proceed with the standard installation, choose Install.</li>
+<li> Choose Install if you are ready to start the installation, or choose Customize if you want to change the selected components and/or specify the installation directory.</li>

 <li> A Complete screen indicates the software is installed.
 Click Finish to close the wizard.</li>
 </ol>